 | Daily | $40,199 | +$1,502 |

-The Rule of 72: A Mental Shortcut
+The Rule of 72: The Most Useful Mental Shortcut in Finance

 - At 6%: 72 ÷ 6 = 12 years to double